-- 10.1 In each of the following eventualities, it is the Module Leader who has the responsibility for determining a new submission date.
+- In each of the following eventualities, it is the Module Leader who has the responsibility for determining a new submission date.
 It is the responsibility of all Module Leaders who grant a new submission date to liaise with the Programme Leader in cases of a significant extension (greater than 5 working days).
-No extensions may be granted that extend beyond the date students receive feedback on their assessment.
-Late submissions that are beyond this date will be dealt with under the procedures for Consideration of Mitigating Circumstances. - 10.2 Failure by a student to meet any given submission deadline without good cause will result in a mark of zero for the coursework element concerned. - 10.3 Where a student has good cause, supported by documentary evidence where appropriate, for a late submission and intimates this in advance of the submission deadline, a later submission date should be negotiated with the Module Leader, or, if unavailable, the Programme Leader.
+No extensions may be granted that extend beyond the date students receive feedback on their assessment. - 10.2 Failure by a student to meet any given submission deadline without good cause will result in a mark of zero for the coursework element concerned. - 10.3 Where a student has good cause, supported by documentary evidence where appropriate, for a late submission and intimates this in advance of the submission deadline, a later submission date should be negotiated with the Module Leader, or, if unavailable, the Programme Leader.
 In the circumstances outlined in this paragraph, no penalty for late submission will be applied.
 It is expected that this regulation would apply in cases such as the following: serious domestic or personal problems or attendance at the doctor, dentist, hospital, court of law or funeral. - 10.4 Where a student has, in circumstances that could not reasonably be foreseen (supported by documentary evidence where appropriate) good cause for late submission which they have not intimated in advance, they must notify the Module Leader, (or, if unavailable, the Programme Leader) as soon as possible.
 Provided there are valid reasons for the late notification, a later submission date should be negotiated with the Module Leader (or, if unavailable, the Programme Leader).

-However it is acknowledged that if the notification is too close to the Progression and Award Board, a late submission date may not be possible.
+However, it is acknowledged that if the notification is too close to the Progression and Award Board, a late submission date may not be possible.
 In the circumstances outlined in this paragraph, no penalty for late submission will be applied.
 It is expected that this regulation would apply in cases where the circumstances could not reasonably have been foreseen, such as the following: serious domestic or personal problems or attendance at the doctor, dentist, hospital, or funeral.